cLaBounty/Sliding-Puzzle/README.md

 ### [Live Version](https://clabounty.github.io/Sliding-Puzzle-Solver/)

 ## Summary
-A sliding puzzle game and solver that uses an A* search algorithm with a Manhattan distance heuristic.
+A 3x3 sliding puzzle game and solver that uses an A* Search algorithm with a Manhattan distance heuristic.

 ## What I Learned
 - Object Oriented Programming in JavaScript